mkhstar/react-directive/README.md

 ```

 ## Prop `className`
-`react-directive` extends the default className of React to support what the `useClassName` hook support above.
+`react-directive` extends the default className of React to support what the `useClassName` hook supports above.
 To pass the dependencies, use `classNameDeps` props.

 Here are some basic examples: